moleculerjs/site/source/docs/broker.md

 }.bind(this);
 ```

-The `handler` is the request handler of an action, that is defined in [Service](service.html) schema.
+The `handler` is the request handler of action, which is defined in [Service](service.html) schema.
 The `action` is the action object from Service schema.
 The middleware should return with the original `handler` or a new wrapped handler.
 As you can see above, we check whether the action has a `params` props.
 If yes, we'll return a wrapped handler which will call the validator module before calling the original `handler`.
 If the `params` property is not defined, we will return the original `handler` (skipped wrapping).

 >If you don't call the original `handler` in the middleware it will break the request.
 You can use it in cachers.
 For example, if it finds the requested data in the cache, it'll return the cached data instead of calling the `handler`.